jssteinberg/config/README.md

 - Lua for config and plugins is used as far as possible unless certain functionality requires otherwise.
 - Native vim keymappings are utilized and built upon (not a new Mnemonic keymapping system), and avoid implementing to many mappings.
 Native commands for rare use cases are not mapped---learn native commands!
 - Plugins that extends and/or improve the vim way somehow---avoid plugins that tries to make vim resemble another, 'worse' editor.
 - Generally avoid bloat.
-No statusline plugin (what)
+No statusline plugin (what n00bs needs to see the mode their in?)...

 ### Plugins